jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostPassword(_findByPostPassword string) ([]*Post, error)
 ```
-FindByPostPassword dynamic finder for post_password -> []*Post,error Generic and
-programatically generator finder for Post
+FindByPostPassword searchs against the primary key post_password and will return []*Post,error This method is a programatically generated finder for Post

 ```go